AppliedMotionProducts/EtherCAT_Python/README.md

 #  🚀  Applied Motion's EtherCAT products can be controlled using Python 💻
 ![Python](https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg)

+# Make sure you have safety in place when performing motion task on Axis, it is advised to perform testing without load first

 # Important Note:- User need to install Npcap  or WinPcap to start using PySOEM -- - https://pysoem.readthedocs.io/en/latest/requirements.html